-All state agencies, except higher education, must annually make requests for new information technology to the Comm Information Management (IMC) as a part of the annual Information Management Action Plans (IMAP).
-Higher Educa information technology projects are reviewed by CCHE and submitted to the capital construction committee for appropriation The IMC receives little or no information from higher education.
-Of the \$480 million in new capital construction requests f higher education institutions to CCHE, approximately \$53 million are information technology related.
-At CCHE's request, IN staff accompanied CCHE staff to review technology project requests for the FY00-01 program year.
-The input was val determining the validity of several projects and recommendations for project modifications were made as a result.
+All state agencies, except higher education, must annually make requests for new information technology to the Commission on Information Management (IMC) as a part of the annual Information Management Action Plans (IMAP).
+Higher Education information technology projects are reviewed by CCHE and submitted to the capital construction committee for appropriations.
+The IMC receives little or no information from higher education.
+Of the \$480 million in new capital construction requests from higher education institutions to CCHE, approximately \$53 million are information technology related.
+At CCHE's request, IMC staff accompanied CCHE staff to review technology project requests for the FY00-01 program year.
+The input was valuable in determining the validity of several projects and recommendations for project modifications were made as a result.
 This cooperative effort should be expanded.